wboayue/rust-ibapi/README.md

 ## Example

 The following example gives a flavor of the API style.
-It is not a trading strategy recommendation.
+It is not a trading strategy recommendation and not a complete implementation.

 ```rust
 use std::collections::VecDeque;